 The demand for rich, interactive 2D, 3D, VR and AR experiences is growing, and while the ubiquitous metaverse might still be more of a buzzword than a real thing, what is real is the demand for the tools to create these experiences, whether they are games, 3D tours or interactive movies.Competitors in engineering and design software include Ansys (NASDAQ:ANSS), Synopsys (NASDAQ:SNPS), and Siemens EDA (subsidiary of XTRA:SIE).

-As you can see below, Cadence's revenue growth has been over the last two years, growing from $728.3 million in Q2 FY2021 to $976.6 million this quarter.
+As you can see below, Cadence's revenue growth has been mediocre over the last two years, growing from $773 million in Q4 FY2021 to $1.07 billion this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Cadence's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 90.1% in Q2.
+Cadence's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 90.3% in Q4.

 That means that for every $1 in revenue the company had $0.90 left to spend on developing new products, sales and marketing, and general administrative overhead.
 Significantly up from the last quarter, Cadence's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 Cadence's free cash flow came in at $238.4 million in Q4, up 5.1% year on year.